From Imitation to Refinement

 @misc{ankile2024imitationrefinementresidual,

-title={From Imitation to Refinement -- Residual RL for Precise Visual Assembly},
+title={From Imitation to Refinement -- Residual RL for Precise Assembly},

 author={Lars Ankile and Anthony Simeonov and Idan Shenfeld and Marcel Torne and Pulkit Agrawal},